QuantumBit-Softwares/Hacash-Telegram-Bot/README.md

 - [x] 1.
 HAC formatter
 - [x] 2.
 Web Scraping on http://explorer.hacashpool.com/address/foo or http://block.hacash.org/address/ to check balance by using BeautifulSoup
 - [ ] 3.
 Adding icons to menu-reply.
 - [ ] 4.
 Web Scraping dynamic data using Puppeteer by using Node.js framework.
+Or Pyppeteer port of Puppeteer